Arjunbadola/arjunbadola.github.io/_posts/2020-12-31-It's Difficult.md

 When this happens, nobody needs curiosity/passion, one would automatically start analyzing companies as the opportunity is sitting right in front of you.

-So, I had invested in CCL Products (India) Ltd.
+So, I had invested in [CCL Products (India) Ltd](http://arjunbadola.blog/ccl-products-india-ltd-analysis-the-moat-business-you-might-be-looking-for/).

-It was my biggest position and I had huge conviction in it but soon I realized that I had made an error in my analysis and my original thesis is no longer valid, I sold my position.
+It was my biggest position and I had huge conviction in it but soon I realized that I had made an error in my analysis and my original thesis is no longer valid, [I sold my position](https://arjunbadola.blog/Why-I-Sold-CCL-Products-(India)-Ltd/).

 Now, after selling that company my motivation too went down.